vladlevin790/tetris-emscripten/Readme.md

   php -S localhost:8000
   ```

-- **Using Live Server (if you have VS Code)**:
+- **Using Live Server (if you have VS Code):**
-   1\.
-Open the project folder in Visual Studio Code.
+  - Open the project folder in Visual Studio Code.
-   2\.
-Install the "Live Server" extension.
+  - Install the "Live Server" extension.
-   3\.
-Right-click on `index.html` and select "Open with Live Server".
+  - Right-click on `index.html` and select "Open with Live Server".

 3. **Play the Game**
 Open your web browser and navigate to `http://localhost:8000`.
 Click the "Start Game" button to begin playing!